 Imagine for a moment I am one of your ideal clients.

-How do I feel right now in the prison-state?
-Before you have worked with me?
+How do I feel right now in the prison state?
+Before you worked with me?
 How does my problem make me feel?
 What do I think about it?

 When you can answer these questions, even partly, you will be on your way to finding true clarity in your marketing.

-Arm yourself with total clarity about who you serve and the problems they face – Then you can create real solutions to real problems.
+Arm yourself with total clarity about who you serve and the problems they face – then you can create actual solutions to real problems.

 You can show prospective clients how your transformation works by transforming their lives.
-The proof of the pudding is in the eating after all.
+The proof of the pudding is in the eating.

 The more people you help, the more refined and fine-tuned your process will become.
-They will be forged in the fires of real-life testing.
-Listen, learn and adapt and never stop in the process of refining your services.
+It will forge your process in the fires of real-life testing.
+Listen, learn and adapt and never stop refining your services.